szczyglis-dev/py-gpt/README.md

 ## Source Code

-An alternative method is to download the source code from `GitHub` and execute the application using the Python interpreter (version `3.10` or higher).
+An alternative method is to download the source code from `GitHub` and execute the application using the Python interpreter (>=3.10, <3.12).

 ### Running from GitHub source code